MEMEFANS/memefans/memefans/SUPPORT.md

 ### Installation
 1. Install the extension from Chrome Web Store
 2. Click the extension icon in your browser
-3. Connect your Twitter account
-4. Connect your Solana wallet

 ### Common Issues